Things to See & Do

 Leura Park Estate wines are 100 percent estate grown and predominantly handpicked.
 'Methode traditionelle' is showcased in a stable of wines boasting a distinctive and delightful French-style subtlety.
 The winery's winemaking team of Ray Nadeson and recently appointed Darren Burke extend the owners' commitment to quality.
 Both have reputations for innovate and passionate craftsmanship of premium wines.

-Leura Park Estate's wines have collected a number of national and international awards, and a consecutive 5-star rating in James Halliday's 2012 Australian Wine Companion confirm this vineyard is of high repute.
+Leura Park Estate's wines have collected a number of national and international awards, and a consecutive five star rating in James Halliday's 2012 Australian Wine Companion confirm this vineyard is of high repute.

 The Leura Park Estate cellar door boasts a funky, rustic chic ambience.
 From stone-based pizzas, seasonal alfresco grazing platters and brilliant cheeses to the mouth-watering steak sandwich, warm chicken salad and salt and pepper calamari, all of the culinary line-up have been designed to match Leura Park Estate's premium wines.

-"We are a boutique winery based on the Bellarine Peninsula just outside Geelong.
-We have approximately 12 acres of grapes planted including Pinot Noir, Chardonnay, Sauvignon Blanc and Shiraz, which suits our coastal climate.
-We also source Cabernet Sauvignon and Shiraz grapes from the Harcourt Valley near Bendigo.
-We look forward to welcoming you to our vineyard" Will Derham, Vigneron.
+The 12 acres of grapes planted including Pinot Noir, Chardonnay, Sauvignon Blanc and Shiraz, which suits their coastal climate.
+They also source Cabernet Sauvignon and Shiraz grapes from the Harcourt Valley near Bendigo.
+Banks Road Vineyard look forward to welcoming you to the vineyard.

-The Barrgowan Vineyard and Winery is owned and operated by Dick and Dib Simonsen.
+The Barrgowan Vineyard and Winery is owned and operated by the Simonsen family.
 Vines were planted in 1994 with the objective of producing a high quality Shiraz for private consumption.
 This specialisation in Shiraz continues and the high quality is reflected in an impressive list of awards since 1998.

 The vineyard is unusual in that five different clones of Shiraz are planted, and Barrgowan Vineyard believe that each clone adds just a little extra complexity to the finished wine.